Daevsoft/framework/README.md

 # DsFramework PHP
-dsframework is framework written in php syntax.
+Ds (like "this") framework is framework written in php syntax.
 This framework required php version 7.3 or higher.

 ## Getting Started